- Hyperpigmentation refers to patches of skin that are darker than the surrounding area

-- People with darker skin are most affected by hyperpigmentation
+- Darker skin tones are most affected by hyperpigmentation

-There are different types of hyperpigmentation, with the most common being melasma, solar lentigo, and post-inflammatory hyperpigmentation.
+There are several types of hyperpigmentation, with the most common being melasma, solar lentigo and postinflammatory hyperpigmentation (PIH).

 Common Causes of Hyperpigmentation

 Several causes can trigger the development of hyperpigmentation: hormonal fluctuations, sun exposure, inflammation and melasma are among the most common.

 Specific medications that have been identified as causing hyperpigmentation include: nonsteroidal anti-inflammatory agents (NSAIDS) antibiotics, antiarrhythmics, antipsychotics and anticonvulsants.
 Antipsychotic medications are known to cause blue-gray pigmentation in areas of sun-exposed skin.

 With drug initiation, discolored skin slowly develops and spreads over the course of months or years of treatment.
 Most often, the discoloration can be reversed once the drug is discontinued.

 This type of hyperpigmentation is called medication-induced cutaneous pigmentation (MIP) which has been estimated to account for 20% of all pigmentation cases.
 Possible causes include an accumulation of pigmentation in the skin triggered by the drug, drug-induced inflammation and an accumulation of heavy metals.

 This condition can be worsened by sun exposure.